louisnw01/lightweight-charts-python/docs/source/docs.md

 ```{important}
 the `time` column must have rows all of the same timezone and locale.
 This is particularly noticeable for data which crosses over daylight saving hours on data with intervals of less than 1 day.
 Errors are likely to be raised if they are not converted beforehand.
 ```

+An empty `DataFrame` object can also be given to this method, which will erase all candle and volume data displayed on the chart.
 ___

 ### `update`